-The Brattle Square Church subsequently ceased operation and in March of 1882, the land and building were acquired by the First Baptist Church.
+In March of 1882, after the Brattle Square Church had ceased operation, the land and building were acquired by the First Baptist Church.
 On July 10, 1882, it purchased Lot 5, the vacant lot west of the church, from William Gordon Weld, who had purchased it on the same day from the Commonwealth.
 The church constructed a chapel on the land.

 George M. Browne was the successful bidder at the September 29, 1863. auction for Lot 7 and took title to the land that same day.
 The land was purchased from him on April 25, 1872, by Henry Lefrelet Daggett, who built his home at 116 Commonwealth.